moveit/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

                    default_planner_request_adapters/FixStartStatePathConstraints
                    default_planner_request_adapters/CHOMPOptimizerAdapter" />

 #.
 The order of the ``planning_adapters`` is the order in which the mentioned adapters are called / invoked.
-Inside the CHOMP adapter, a `call <https://github.com/ros-planning/moveit/tree/kinetic-devel/moveit_ros/planning/planning_request_adapter_plugins/src/chomp_optimizer_adapter.cpp#L174>`_ to OMPL is made before invoking the CHOMP optimization solver, so CHOMP takes the initial path computed by OMPL as the starting point to further optimize it.
+Inside the CHOMP adapter, a :moveit_codedir:`call <moveit_ros/planning/planning_request_adapter_plugins/src/chomp_optimizer_adapter.cpp#L174>` to OMPL is made before invoking the CHOMP optimization solver, so CHOMP takes the initial path computed by OMPL as the starting point to further optimize it.

 #.
 Find the line where ``<rosparam command="load" file="$(find panda_moveit_config)/config/ompl_planning.yaml"/>`` is mentioned and after this line, add the following: ::